dp-os/gez/examples/docs/src/en/guide/frameworks/vue2.md

 ---
 titleSuffix: Gez Framework Vue2 SSR Application Example
-description: Build a Vue2 SSR application based on Gez from scratch.
+description: Build a Vue2 SSR application from scratch using Gez framework.
 This example demonstrates the basic usage of the framework, including project initialization, Vue2 configuration, and entry file setup.
 head:
   - - meta
     - property: keywords